-Previous work from the scientists indicated droplets of saliva can travel 18 feet in five seconds when an unmasked person coughs.
+Previous work from the scientists indicated droplets of saliva can travel 18 feet (5.5 meters) in five seconds when an unmasked person coughs.
 The authors extended the same model to examine the effects of face masks and weather conditions.

 Investigators carried out calculations for a 3D space equivalent to an elevator capable of holding five people.
 A mild cough was simulated at one position in the space, and air inlets and outlets were added in various locations to study their influence on circulation.
 An air purifier was also included in the simulation.